VarshaSrinivasprojects/Multimodal-RAG-Medical-App/README.md

 # Multimodal RAG System for Medical Applications

-A prototype application that combines patient notes and medical images to assist with healthcare decisions using Retrieval-Augmented Generation (RAG).
+# A FastAPI + Gradio app for medical decision support using multimodal Retrieval-Augmented Generation (RAG).
+Combines clinical notes and AI-powered insights to assist diagnosis and treatment planning.

+##Key Features:

+💡 Retrieval-Augmented Generation using Bio/Clinical domain LLMs

+📄 Ingests and understands structured/unstructured medical notes

+🧠 FastAPI-powered backend with a user-friendly Gradio interface

+🔍 Future support for X-ray and radiology image interpretation

 ## Technologies
 - Python